Kritika-saha/Projects-advance-analytics/README.md

    - Connected GitHub repo to Render.
    - It will create a workspace and the dashboard will look like this:
      ![Dashboard](https://github.com/Kritika-saha/Projects-advance-analytics/blob/main/screenshots/Screenshot%202025-03-30%20222455.png)
+   - If we click on webs services we can select the directory where our files are present and click on Deploy.
-   - Deployed the API successfully.
+   - It will deploy and build the API successfully.
 3. **Tested API on Render using Postman**
    - Screenshot of **Render API Test in Postman**:
      ![Render API Test](https://github.com/Kritika-saha/Projects-advance-analytics/blob/main/screenshots/Screenshot%202025-03-31%20103114.png)